-I grew up eating latkes, usually when my mom worked a long day and needed a quick dinner for my sister and I. She made German potato pancakes (kartoffelpuffer) but always called them latkes in English, and I don’t think she ever used sweet potato.
+I grew up eating latkes, usually when my mom worked a long day and needed a quick dinner for my sister and I. She made German potato pancakes (Kartoffelpuffer) but always called them latkes in English, and I don’t think she ever used sweet potato.
 She did sometimes mix in other veg like carrots, so this is just a slight variation on that, really.

 Sweet potato latkes are a little different from those made with starchy potatoes, mostly in that the texture is slightly different.
 These do (optionally) use egg, which helps with the crispiness factor, but the key thing is to use a hot pan and the right oil.